bpourian/tech-test-rock/README.md

 in JSON.
 So I really enjoyed this test as it was both challenging and gave me an opportunity to learn new things.

-I feel that I could have researched mocking my tests thoroughly to create isolation, given more time was available.
-I did hit a bump with the mock server as it produced the same data regardless of which page it was on and therefore my guard conditions were not being triggered for content length.
+I feel that I could have researched mocking API tests more thoroughly in order to create isolation if I had more time.
+I did hit a stumbling block with the mock server as it produced the same data regardless of which page it was on and therefore my guard conditions were not being triggered for content length.

 I haven't completed all the requirements of the test.
 The two remaining